ENSpunks/Causal-Relativity-Public-/Papers/General Relativity/Perihelion Shift of Planets and Causal Relativity.md

 ---

-Here is the **Causal Geometry** section for your paper on "Perihelion Shift of Planets and Causal Relativity":

 ### **Causal Geometry Consistent with Perihelion Shift**

 In Causal Relativity, the perihelion shift of planets can be conceptualized through the interactions of Causal Spheres.
 Consider two observers, Alice (on Mercury) and Bob (observing from Earth):